MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-net-bot.md

 ---
 title: .NET bot with direct line app service extension
 titleSuffix: Bot Service
-description: Enable .NET bot to work with direct line app service extension
+description: Learn how to configure .NET bots to work with named pipes.
+See how to enable direct line app service extensions and how to configure bots to use the extensions.
 services: bot-service
 manager: kamrani
 ms.service: bot-service